JDoYo/saveyourself/<SaveYourself>_SDD.md

 3.1 Overview

 Save Yourself is a mobile game with a concept and playstyle that is easy for the user to learn and partake in.
 The mobile game is a tap-survival game similar to others available on various mobile application stores, but offers new features to encourage one-on-one social interaction with its users.
 The mobile game will have a homescreen that allows the user to select from several playstyles.
 The user can choose to play the game by themselves by selecting the Single-Player option on the homescreen.
-The user can also play the game with others (maximum of four players at once) by selecting the Multi-Player option on the homescreen.
-The basics of how to play the game as well as how to take advantage of its features will be outlined on a page accessible by selecting the Help option on the homescreen.
+The user can also play the game with others (maximum of four players) by selecting the Multi-Player option on the homescreen.
+The basics of how to play the game as well as how to take advantage of its features will be outlined on a page accessible by selecting the Help option on the homescreen as well.

 3.2 Playstyle